geowarin/geowarin.github.io/content/post/writing-naive-code/index.md

 The first link is [a talk by John Ousterhout](https://www.youtube.com/watch?v=bmSAYlu0NcY), Professor a Standford.

-He states that the most important thing in all computer science is "problem decomposition": how do you chop a complicated problem into pieces that you can build independently.
+He states that the most important thing in all computer science is "problem decomposition": how do you chop a complicated problem into pieces that you can build independently?

-His approach is to teach students the principles of software design, a topic that is unfortunately not taught enough because it requires teachers with a sizeable coding experience in the industry as opposed to mostly academic research and papers.
+His approach is to teach students the principles of software design, a topic that is unfortunately not taught enough because it requires teachers with a sizeable coding experience in the industry, as opposed to mostly academic research and papers.

 [His book](https://www.goodreads.com/en/book/show/39996759-a-philosophy-of-software-design) sounds like an interesting read and certainly one I would like to discuss with my teammates.